 This course, taught in English, will acquaint the student with French customs and culture.
-In addition to an overview of French history, the course will present life in France today and will provide practical information for those intending to visit France.
-(O) 3 credits
+In addition to an overview of French history, the course will present

 FRE 130: France Today

 This course is designed as a companion course to the academic travel program.
 It is open only to participants on the trip and is conducted as an independent study course before, during and after the trip.
 Credits: 1, 2, or 3 credit hours (the number of credit hours earned depends on the nature of the trip, the final project, and the extent of participation).
 Co-requisite: student must participate in an academic trip sponsored by MCC.
 (O) 1, 2 or 3 credits